czetsuya/lab-microservice-spring-aws/README.md

 # Microservice Architecture with Spring

-Microservice is a service-oriented architecture where an application is deployed as a collection of loosely-couple services.
+Microservice is a service-oriented architecture where an application is deployed as a collection of loosely-coupled services.
 The goal is to make each service independent, fine-grained, scalable and flexible which allows faster testing and release.